Fusseldieb/sms_powerview_docker/README.md

 ### 'X' doesn't work!
 What gives?
 This project wasn't actually tested on other machines.
 I just needed a quick way to spin this up without making my host system messy with Java and other dependencies, so I 'made it work' and shared it, so it could be useful for more people.
 Therefore, if you have any suggestions, please make a PR!
 I know, the code isn't the prettiest you've seen in your life, and it lacks stuff, but it works.
+The service, for example, is kept open by tailing /dev/null!
 Feel free to adapt it to your needs.

 ---